Know your Boost from your CPA? Facebook Page insights from ad account insights?

 Set the record straight because to make cake (Profits) you need to understand the language of advertising.

 Every discipline in the world has its own language.
-Advertising is not the exception.
+Advertising is no exception.
 Knowing the language puts you on the inside looking out.
 On the inside is where the good stuff happens.

 Ready to decode the jargon to make cake?
 Good?
 Good!